dnlbauer/WHAM/README.md

-Weighted Histogram Analysis Methid (WHAM)
+Weighted Histogram Analysis Method (WHAM)
 ===
 This is an fast implementation of the weighted histogram analysis method written in Rust.
 It allows the calculation of multidimensional free energy profiles